decred/dcrdocs/docs/getting-started/overview.md

 ### 1.4. <i class="fa fa-firefox"></i> [Web](user-guides/web.md)

-This section describtes the web wallet.
+This section describes the web wallet.
 The web wallet is a basic online wallet that allows you to send and receive DCR.
 It is still under development and so lacks a number of features that are in the command line wallet (for example, stake mining is not currently